 Jeff then went to work as the director for the Office of Agricultural Biosecurity for NMDA and NMSU.
 He later started up the Southwest Border Food Safety and Defense Center at NMSU.
 In both capacities, he worked with private industry and officials at all levels of government to develop plans that will protect New Mexico agriculture as part of a homeland security strategy.
 Jeff still heads up trainings on the subject from time to time.

 The bulk of Jeff’s time as New Mexico’s secretary of agriculture is spent on the road, meeting with groups that represent farmers and ranchers across the state.
 Jeff also works to educate legislators about New Mexico agriculture.

-Jeff and his wife Janet live in the northern Mesilla Valley.
-They have two kids.
-Like his dad, Jeremy is studying ag economics and ag business at NMSU; the couple’s daughter, Jennifer, attends Mayfield High School.
+Jeff and his wife Janet live in the southern New Mexico’s Mesilla Valley.
+Their son Jeremy graduated from NMSU with a degree in ag economics and ag business; their daughter, Jennifer, attends Mayfield High School.
 Both have been active in 4H and FFA, as well as showing animals at the fair, among their many other activities.Print This Page